October 22, 2025

 Description

 HackerRank is the go-to when you’re hiring a lot.
 The tools work, but it’s an enterprise-grade beast.
 If you’re a lean team, the complexity and pricing might not be worth it.
+New since 2025: candidates get AI-powered mock interviews with speech-to-text and instant feedback, and employers get the Chakra AI Interviewer plus an "AI Fluency" grade in assessment reports (release notes).
+It's no longer just a question bank.

 5. CoderByte: Flexible Templates And Unlimited Candidate Plans